The festivity of Sant Roc

-The Baixà de Sant Roc is a local festivity which has been declared of touristic interest by the Valencian Regional Government.
-It is Serra’s most popular festivity and it takes place at midnight between the 15th and the 16th of August.
+Is a festivity which has been declared of touristic interest by the Valencian Regional Government.
+It is Serra’s most popular and traditional festivity.
+The main act is the baixà and takes place at midnight between the 15th and the 16th of August.
 The Baixà consists in carrying two statues of Sant Roc from the Chapel to the house of the clavaris majors (the people in charge of managing the Saint’s confrerie and the festivities dedicated to him).
 The walk is also accompanied by fireworks and sparklers.
 It is one unique and incomparable event in the beautiful setting provided by the Chapel and the Calvary of Serra.
 It is a privilege for the senses to watch how the saint is slowly carried while the fireworks shine over it.
 All while hearing the music of the local band, playing the tabal (drums) and the dolçaina (a Valencian oboe).
-Besides the Baixà, the festivity also includes different pyrotechnical shows, such as a mascletà, a coetà and a correfocs, all of them different in display but equal in intensity.
+Besides the Baixà, the festivity also includes a traditional paella contest and different pyrotechnical shows, such as a mascletà, traca correguda, a coetà and a correfocs, all of them different in display but equal in intensity.

 The Calderona Fair and the Cherry Day